joshuacook/building-etl-pipelines-with-apache-spark/README.md

 Launch a Jupyter Notebook server using Docker and the jupyter/pyspark-notebook image on your local machine.

+Copy and paste the below into your terminal.

 ```
 docker pull jupyter/pyspark-notebook
 docker run -d -v `pwd`:/home/jovyan -p 80:8888 jupyter/pyspark-notebook